 We said “most of the time” because it is possible to land a position reasonably quickly if you play your cards right.
 It all falls to the resume you send in your application form.
 Let’s take a look at several important factors and tips to consider when writing a resume for an international employer somewhere abroad.

 The Key Difference

 One of the significant obstacles of applying for work in an international environment is the cultural difference present in your application.
 Depending on where you would like to work and live, you should prepare for some adjustments to your personal and professional life.

-The same rule applies to your resume and the subsequent application form you will present as your official ticket to international employment.
+The same rule applies to your resume and the subsequent application form you will present as your official ticket to international employers.
 Not everyone will be welcoming of foreigners, no matter the country you target.
-People in China, Russia, Germany or Greece may not be interested in hiring someone from India, Japan, Spain or even the USA.
+People in China, Russia, Germany, or Greece may not be interested in hiring someone from India, Japan, Spain, or even the USA.

-The only rule to this is that there are no rules – it is all based on individual internal cultures of each company.
+The only rule to this is that there are no rules – it is all based on the individual internal cultures of international employers.
 It is far easier to land a job at a local company than it is at an international one.
 We will thoroughly name and expand on significant issues; opportunities and advice which can help you get hired in these situations in the following points.

 Different Cultures, Different Expectations

 Each country possesses a cultural ideology specific to that region.
 A Japanese company has very different expectations and general rules about its employee’s profiles than a German one would.
 Unfortunately, the first thing your future employer will notice about your resume is your country of origin.

 To that end, it is important to gauge your own “appeal” to that particular company.
 Is a Swedish programmer necessary in a Canadian startup?
 Why would someone want to hire “you” if they can hire someone local to do your job for them with fewer growing pains?